Bachelor of Arts (Hons.), Contemporary Studies and Spanish, 2004

 We train ourselves to think about the big structures that are driving the change.

 David Hugill didn’t set out to pursue life as an academic.
-But something happened during his time at King’s in the Contemporary Studies Programme (CSP) that propelled him through a Master’s degree at Trent University, a PhD at York and into a post-doctoral position as an urban geographer at Simon Fraser University.
+But something happened during his time at King’s in the Contemporary Studies Program (CSP) that propelled him through a Master’s degree at Trent University, a PhD at York and into a post-doctoral position as an urban geographer at Simon Fraser University.

 It was learning how to think critically.
 To question.